-Working with veterans and their families is the topic of the Third Annual Rural Behavioral Health Practice Conference September 9 at UM-Morris, with a simultaneous webcast.
+Working with veterans and their families is the topic of the Third Annual Rural Behavioral Health Practice Conference (link no longer available) September 9 at UM-Morris, with a simultaneous webcast.

 Learn the Basics of Starting a Telemedicine Program is September 21 in Minneapolis.
 This Great Plains TRAC half-day workshop is limited to 30 people.